creasty/jsonity/README.md

 With Rails
 ----------

-Helper method is available for rendering with Jsonity:
+Helper method is available in controller for rendering with Jsonity:

 ```ruby
 render_json(status: :ok) { |t|